Evelyn Myrie

-Evelyn Myrie (born 1959) is a community activist, particularly in the area of anti-Black racism, in Hamilton, Ontario.
+Evelyn Myrie (born 1959) is a Canadian community activist, particularly in the area of anti-Black racism, in Hamilton, Ontario.
 She is known for her community leadership, activism, anti-racism work.
 The Evelyn Myrie Award for Political Action was created in her honour.
 Myrie has received numerous awards and distinctions in recognition of her important contributions to equity work in Hamilton and in Canada, including the Queen Elizabeth II Golden Jubilee Award, Government of Canada, Queen Elizabeth II Diamond Jubilee Award, Government of Canada, the Woman of the Year Public Affairs Award from the City of Hamilton, and was the inaugural inductee into the City of Hamilton's Order of Hamilton award.